 The break-out was scheduled for January 17; they had only 12 feet to go.
 On January 15, an observant security officer was searching the attic of the clock tower.
 He looked behind the workings of the clock to the floor below and saw something that shouldn't have been there: a ladder.
 He found a small boy and lowered him down into the small space.
 "There are prisoners down there!", the frightened boy shouted.
 And the tunnel was found.

 The tunnel is still there and can be seen on the castle tour.
 The French had even put in electric lights for the entire underground portion and had a cart running on a track.

 Find out how some of the officers drove the guards crazy and what the men did for entertainment when they weren't escaping

 English language tours are available and visitors can see the prison yard, the prison chapel, theater, tunnel entrances and the rooms where the VIP prisoners were kept.
-Recent visitors have commented that they were not able to see the theater, but hopefully that will change in the future.

 The castle has undergone extensive renovation in recent years, which has been somewhat controversial.
 Understandably, structures do need to be painted and maintained, but many Colditz history buffs are concerned that historic aspects of the castle from the WW2 period may be forever lost in the desire to modernize and use the castle for other purposes.